 Verbal & Non-Verbal Reasoning– RS.Aggarwal

 According to UPSC IAS selection process, the next stage is the mains stage wherein there will be seven papers - paper I, II, II, IV, V, VI, and VII.
-The table below contains the topics for each of the seven papers from the questions are expected to be asked.
+The table below contains the IAS 2020 of the seven papers from the questions are expected to be asked.

-In paper I of the mains exam of UPSC IAS exam 2020, candidates will be given multiple topics out of which candidates will have to write an essay.
+In paper I of the mains exam of UPSC IAS 2020, candidates will be given multiple topics out of which candidates will have to write an essay.

 General Studies - I: Indian Heritage and Culture, History and Geography of the World and Society